 - Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-- understand the suitability of various research approaches and techniques to the investigation of specific research questions;
+- to understand the suitability of various research approaches and techniques to the investigation of specific research questions;

-- ability to interpret evidence
+- to be able to interpret evidence;

 - to be able to assess the methodological foundations of empirical findings;